-For more information about Liverpool’s Coach Welcome scheme and coach parking in Liverpool see our Travel Trade pages.
-You can find a link to our coach parking map at the bottom of this page.
+For more information about Liverpool’s Coach Welcome scheme and coach parking in Liverpool click here.

-Whether you want to impress clients with a cocktail reception or product launch, entertain delegates with a dinner dance or reward employees with a private viewing of the exhibition, The Beatles Story can provide the perfect party package.
-We also have a civil Wedding licence and are available to hire for Weddings, Civil Ceremonies and Renewal of Vows.
-Find out more details on our Venue Hire page.
+Whether you want to impress clients with a cocktail reception or product launch, entertain delegates with a dinner dance or reward employees with a private viewing of the exhibition, The Beatles Story can provide the perfect corporate package.

-The Merseytravel family incorporates The Beatles Story, Mersey Ferries, Spaceport, U-Boat Story and Mersey Tunnel Tours.
-While you're in Liverpool, why not make time to see another of these fantastic attractions.
-For more information call 0151 330 1000.
+The Merseytravel family incorporates The Beatles Story, Mersey Ferries, Spaceport, U-Boat Story and Mersey Tunnel Tours, so why not make time to see one of these fantastic attractions.
+Click here for more information.

 The Albert Dock is home to Tate Liverpool, Merseyside Maritime Museum, the International Slavery Museum and an abundance of unique shops, bars and restaurants.
 For more information about the Albert Dock please click here.

-For more information on Liverpool go to www.visitliverpool.com.
+For more information on what's happening in and around Liverpool visit www.visitliverpool.com.